-NOTE: The calibration of the force transducer is a routine procedure that should be performed every couple of months or whenever it is suspected to be de-calibrated.
+NOTE: The calibration of the force transducer is a routine procedure that should be performed every couple of months or whenever it is suspected to be uncalibrated.
 The force transducer is highly sensitive and is easily broken.
 It should be gently handled in every step of its usage, including calibration, gluing of the cardiomyocyte and cleaning.

 Detach the force transducer from the rest of the apparatus.